Skip to main content

 Is a mallet putter better than a blade putter?

-Do professional golfers use mallet putters?
+Do pro golfers use mallet putters?

 Related guides & benchmarks